WHY IS SELECTIVE LASER TRABECULOPLASTY NECESSARY?

 SLT is performed with the patient seated at the laser machine.
 The laser is delivered through a special contact lens that is placed on the eye.
 You may feel some mild discomfort with each laser shot.
 The laser itself takes only a few minutes to perform and is completed once half of the trabecular meshwork has received laser treatment.

-Depending on the amount of energy used during laser, you may be given a steroid anti-inflammatory eye drop (usually Fluorometholone) to use 3 times daily for 1 week.
+Usually, no eye drops are required after laser.
+However, if there is inflammation after laser, you may be given a steroid anti-inflammatory eye drop (usually Fluorometholone) to use 3 times daily for 1 week.
 If your eye pressure is high after laser, you may be given additional pressure lowering medications, either as eye drops or tablets.

 Over the next few days, you may experience some blurriness, irritation, and sensitivity to light.
 This will gradually improve without any treatment.